gvwilson/thirdbit/src/fiction/in-heck/index.md

 that even the children didn't have a name for it.

-Nobody in Rusty Bridge knew quite what to call the home that Dockety and its fellow bots had built themselves.
+Nobody in Rusty Bridge knew quite what to call the home that Dockety and its fellow bots had built.
-Was "camp" the right word for buildings with stone floors and proper roofs?
+Was "camp" the right word for buildings with concrete floors and proper roofs?
-Gumption had overheard people refer to it as "Botsburg" and "Botsville", but none of those names felt right.
+Gumption had overheard some people refer to it as "Bots' End", and he hoped the name would stick.
-For now,
-it was just a place—just a dozen structures ranging in size from a garden shed to something half the size of the Roos' house arranged in a circle around a black charging post.
+It was just a a dozen structures ranging in size from a garden shed to half the size of the Roos' house, all arranged in a circle around a black charging post—but Rusty Bridge was just a place too.

-Dockety was using a heavy brush to clean the muck out of Crusher's treads when he arrived.
+Dockety was cleaning the muck out of Crusher's treads with a heavy brush when Gumption arrived.
 "It says you are better at this than any bot,"
 Dockety told Gumption.
 "Even better than this one."

 "Yeah?
-Well, I'm glad I'm good at something."
+Well, I'm glad I'm good for something."
 He took the brush from Dockety and patted Crusher's side.
 "Got a right mess of muck in here.
 Been clearing brush with Zeke again?"